 So find something you love that involves moving!

-For me, that means a combination of short HIIT (high-intensity interval training) workouts, yoga, hiking, and sometimes Ultimate Frisbee (although there’s not nearly enough of that in my life at the moment!)
+For me, that means a combination of short HIIT (high-intensity interval training) workouts, stretching, hiking, and sometimes Ultimate Frisbee (although there’s not nearly enough of that in my life at the moment!)
 But for you, that might mean running, weight lifting, boxing, swimming, dancing, or any number of activities!

 Being active won’t make you tired- it will actually give you more energy, and it can boost your mood and stamina too!